growcacti/codesnippets/README.md

 # codesnippets
-p[eice of code that mike help build a project
+ code snips that might help build a projector help add a new feature.
+Right now this is in it's beginning phase.